-The National Consensus Project for Quality Palliative Care (NCP) defines the field by stating: “palliative care means patient and family centered care that optimizes quality of life by anticipating, preventing, and treating suffering.”1 Palliative care interdisciplinary teams (IDTs) seek to alleviate suffering and improve quality of life through communication with patients and families; management of pain and other symptoms; psychosocial, spiritual, and bereavement support for both the patient and family; and coordination of medical and social services.2
+The National Consensus Project for Quality Palliative Care (NCP) defines the field by stating: “palliative care is an interdisciplinary care delivery system designed to anticipate, prevent, and manage physical, psychological, social, and spiritual suffering.”1 Palliative care interdisciplinary teams (IDTs) seek to alleviate suffering and improve quality of life through communication with patients and families; management of pain and other symptoms; psychosocial, spiritual, and bereavement support for both the patient and family; and coordination of medical and social services.2

 - Outpatient clinics

 - Physician/IDT visits to the patient’s place of residence (home, nursing home, etc.)